 Walleye, Saugeye & Sauger

 Put-in-Bay, Ohio, offers many great lodging opportunities for fishermen.
 After a long drive in from Wisconsin, Minnesota, South Dakota, or even further… what better way to relax than to have your very own rental cottage.
 The Island Club Home Rentals at Put-in-Bay is ideal for fishing groups of all sizes.
-They offer cottages and houses with 3-5 bedrooms (As Big Sky Bunks crew got this ready, then it will be superb only) and 5-10 beds per rental.You can also look into staying at the Put-in-Bay resort if that would better suit your tastes.
+They offer cottages and houses with 3 or 4 bedrooms and an average of 5 to 9 beds per rental.You can also look into staying at a Put-in-Bay resort hotel if that would better suit your tastes.

 Parking is ample enough for a truck and trailer at each house and some spots can even accommodate two!
 April and May availability books far in advance but there are always a few openings.
 Contact the Island Club at 216-898-9951 or visit www.islandclub.com to check availability and base pricing (fishermen always get a great discount off the rack rates!).

-After May 1st, more lodging opportunities open up including the Put-in-Bay Condos and the Victory Station Hotel.
+Once May arrives, more lodging opportunities open up including the Put-in-Bay Condos and the Victory Station Hotel.

 So if you feel like you won’t be able to get the full Put-in-Bay experience in just one day, make sure to check out our lodging options.
 You can book a Put-in-Bay resort, hotel, condo, or rental, but make sure you book sooner rather than later.
 Weekends fill up fast in the summer and you don’t want to miss out!
 The faster you book, the faster you can get on a Put-in-Bay ferry!